Sottile Theater: Restoration

 As the College of Charleston made improvements to the Sottile Theatre in early 2011, it discovered two large-scale murals hiding beneath acoustic tiles.
 Painted on canvas by Italian artists from New York City during the theatre's construction in the 1920s, one scene depicts a centaur and nymphs before a forested and mountainous background.
 The other shows Classical figures celebrating music and drama before a blue-green sea.
 The murals were unveiled in 1927 during the theatre's grand opening.
 The College of Charleston has started to restore these masterpieces, already removing one mural for safekeeping and repair.
 The other mural has been uncovered and left hanging, its blemishes, damage and deterioration on display to theatre patrons, including the audiences of Spoleto Festival USA.
 Much of the restoration work will involve remediation of the many spots of glue used to attach acoustic tiles to the murals decades ago.

 Today

 The main auditorium still features a shimmering blue sky-like dome with twinkling stars created from lights above.
 Side archways are covered with ornamental ironwork and the original domed ceiling is surrounded by a plaster oculus.
 The stage is framed by a proscenium trimmed with molding.
 The lobbies were completely renovated and a new second floor lobby was constructed to serve the balconies.
 The second floor plaza opens onto a covered porch that overlooks George Street.

-Today the Sottile Theatre hosts a wide variety of performing art events, serving as the site of College of Charleston performances and programs, as well as many community and privately sponsored events.